eduardm1/API/README.md

 For more information about REST operations, please check: https://learning.postman.com/docs/getting-started/sending-the-first-request/.

+## :notebook: What is TypeScript? ##

+I would recommend reading https://www.typescriptlang.org/docs/handbook/typescript-from-scratch.
+It will give you a good understanding of what it is, how it works and why is it useful.

+## :notebook: What is Prisma? ##

+Without getting into too much details (for those who want, there is a link below), Prisma is a tool that will conveniently synchronize our Postgres, update it and give us a set of tools to manipulate the database without writing literal SQL queries.

 ## :rocket: Technologies ##

 The following tools were used in this project: